SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 That can save you a `savefig` call if the image has to be used somewhere further.

-Finally, by default the image has tranparent background and ridiculously small size.
+Finally, by default, the image has a transparent background and a ridiculously small size.
 That can be fixed with some matplotlib settings:

 ```python
 import matplotlib as mpl